What Is BMR and Why Does It Matter for Weight Loss?

 Let’s break it down simply.

-This guide is part of the broader HealthQuest learning system, where articles, tools, and structured courses work together to help you understand and apply health skills step by step.
-You can explore how the full system works on the 👉 HealthQuest learning hub.
+This guide is part of the broader HealthQuest learning system, where articles, tools, starter kits, and courses work together to help you build practical health skills step by step.
+You can explore the full HealthQuest learning ecosystem on the HealthQuest learning hub.

-🧠 What Is BMR?
+What Is BMR?

 BMR stands for Basal Metabolic Rate — the number of calories your body burns at rest to maintain essential life functions.